patch105/DunnartDensity/README.md

 - trapfile_scrammy_MGA2020.txt : The coordinates of traps in the scrammy grid (Site A) in the GDA 2020 / MGA 2020 Zone 55 projection (EPSG:7855).
 The 'Detector' column matches the IDs within the captfile.
 - AOI_DISSOLVED.shp (and associated files) : The shapefile for the habitat mask, used to calculate the population size of _S. douglasi_ within Bladensburg National Park.
 - covariates.csv : The Site and Season covariates for the Site and Season models.
 Ordered by the order that sessions are loaded into the capthist object in secr (alphabetical session names).
-- Dunnar_Density.qmd : All code used to run the spatially explicit capture-recapture analysis within a Quarto document
+- Dunnar_Density.qmd : All code used to run the spatially explicit capture-recapture analysis within a Quarto document.
-- Dunnart_Density.html : All code used to run the spatially explicit capture-recapture analysis in html format
+- Dunnart_Density.html : All code used to run the spatially explicit capture-recapture analysis in html format.
+- Dunnart_Density.RPROJ : The associated R project for the analysis.

 Contact Charlotte Patterson at crpattrsn@gmail.com for queries.